czhou578/autoresearch/README.md

 # autoresearch
-AI agents finetuning various CNN models on a single NVIDIA GPU.
+3 AI agents finetuning various CNN models on a single NVIDIA GPU.

 ## How it works

+**This is my experiment to see performance of multiple parallel AI agents at doing research on finetuning a custom written LLM model in PyTorch**s

 Each parallel agent has its own worktrees with its own branches.
 At the end, they report the results to the swarm_status.md file.
 If there is a result that is worse, then the worktree is deleted.
 If there is a result that is better, then the agent logs the results and future iterations build on top of the best result.